 The album finale, “Keep On Truckin’,” pays tribute, not only to country blues legend Blind Boy Fuller (1907-1941), but also to Freakchild’s main inspiration, The Grateful Dead, whose musical sensibility formed the blueprint for the fusion of folk, blues, rock ,country and soul.

 Rick J Bowen

-The Rev’s music has been featured in many TV programs and commercials, and national radio advertising campaigns.
-He grew up in Hawaii, holds a degree in philosophy and religion from Northeastern University in Boston and now currently resides in Colorado pursuing a Master of Divinity Degree at Naropa University.
+The Rev’s music has been featured in many TV programs and commercials, and also national radio advertising campaigns.
+He grew up in Hawaii, holds a degree in philosophy and religion from Northeastern University in Boston and now currently resides in Colorado as an ordained Dharmacharya with a Master of Divinity Degree from Naropa University.
 He continues to perform and preach proclaiming, “Music is my religion.
 Through song I seek transcendence!”